kolkhis/psc/src/u8lab.md

 2. Install aide and watch the installation happen.

-   - a. `apt -y install aide`
+   - `apt -y install aide`
-   - b.
-What is being put in the path /etc/aide/aide.conf.d/ ?
+   - What is being put in the path /etc/aide/aide.conf.d/ ?
-     - i.
-How many files are in there?
+     - How many files are in there?

 3. Check your version of aide

-   - a. `aide -v`
+   - `aide -v`

 4. Read the man page (first page).

-   - a.
-What does aide try to do, and how does it do it?
+   - What does aide try to do, and how does it do it?

 5. What is the configuration of cron found in /etc/cron.daily/dailyaidecheck?

-   - a.
-What does this attempt to do?
+   - What does this attempt to do?
-   - b.
-What checks are there before execution?
+   - What checks are there before execution?
-   - c.
-Read the man for `capsh`, what is it used for?
+   - Read the man for `capsh`, what is it used for?

 6. Set up aide according to the default configuration

-   - a. `time aide -i -c /etc/aide/aide.conf`
+   - `time aide -i -c /etc/aide/aide.conf`
-   - b.
-How long did that take?
+   - How long did that take?
-     - i.
-How much time was wall clock v. system/user time?
+     - How much time was wall clock v. system/user time?
-     - ii.
-Why might you want to know this on your systems?
+     - Why might you want to know this on your systems?
-     - iii.
-What do you notice about the output?
+     - What do you notice about the output?
-       - 1. What do you need to go read about?
+       1. What do you need to go read about?

 ![Image 2](./assets/images/u8/image2.jpeg)